unm-historiography/metahistory/essays/thematic/donnie.md

-# Creating History Through Narrative
+# Understanding History Through Narrative

 ## _Exploring the possibilites of emotional connections and social memory through story_